emotionalmonkey/AI/AI/Adversarial Search/readme.txt

 This is Project2 of Columbia University's AI EdX course.
 Except PlayerAI.py, the rest were provided by ColumbiaX.

-2048 game using maximize/minimize and alpha/beta purning algorithm
+2048 game using Minimax Algorithm with Alpha-beta pruning

 Output
 ------